isaacnmm/pestpolicy-hugo2XX/content/posts/diatomaceous-earth-for-fleas/index.md

 - Keep your Diatomaceous Earth powder dry, or it'll lose its power.
 Thus, you must not expose the DE to rain or sprinkler water when flea treating your porches, gardens, or yards.
 - For wet grounds or in the rainy season, useflea sprayswith[pyrethroids](https://citybugs.tamu.edu/factsheets/ipm/ent-6003/)like esfenvalerate and esfenvalerate or other IGR pyriproxifen.
 ## Using Diatomaceous Earth for Fleas (Step By Step)
-Only use "food-grade" Diatomaceous Earth since it has no added chemicals that would otherwise poison your kids and pets.�DE used for charcoal filters or swimming pool has carcinogenic ingredients.
+Only use "food-grade" Diatomaceous Earth since it has no added chemicals that would otherwise poison your kids and pets.DE used for charcoal filters or swimming pool has carcinogenic ingredients.
 But, many of the pest control
 DE options are crystalline in nature.
 **Step 1: **